 Tesla Model X reliability & safety

-Tesla was the winner of our 2016 Driver Power owner survey, so it’s a shame that too few owners participated in the 2017 and 2018 editions for the brand to be represented.
+Tesla was the winner of the 2016 Driver Power owner survey, so it’s a shame that too few owners participated in the 2017 and 2018 editions for the brand to be represented.
 The biggest concern is tales of poor build quality, with some owners suffering leaks from the rear doors, but generally the Model X should be one of the more reliable premium SUVs.

 Tesla Model X reliability and problems

 Tesla’s 2016 Driver Power survey result showed that owners were very positive about their cars, and the Model X was rated highly for reliability, although build quality came in for some criticism.
 We have no reason to think that any of that has changed, although some owners reported faults with the ‘falcon wing’ doors.

 The Model X hasn’t been crash-tested by Euro NCAP, but the Model S saloon that it’s closely related to it was awarded the full five stars back in 2014.
 Added to that, the Model X returned top results in American crash tests, with the report amounting to the Model X having “the lowest probability of occupant injury of any SUV on the road” according to Tesla.

 The Model X certainly isn’t short of safety equipment.
 The standard autonomous emergency braking and 360-degree camera are just the start of the car’s hi-tech driver aids, which run all the way to an ‘Autopilot’ mode for the car to drive itself on the motorway.
 And with updates to the on-board technology happening all the time automatically when the car is connected to the internet, the Tesla’s driver aids can – to an extent – evolve as they update over time.